passbolt/mobile-passbolt-ios/Passbolt/PassboltPackage/README.md

 ## Accounts

-Contains features associated with managing account data on device.
+Contains features associated with accessing and modifying account data on device.

 ## AccountSetup